 A dog's sleep cycle is quite similar to a humans.
 Dogs have periods of wakefulness, non-rapid eye movement sleep (NREM), and REM sleep.
 In a 1977 study into the sleep-wake patterns of pointer dogs, scientists discovered that over a 24-hours period, dogs transitioned between several sleep stages.

 According to the findings, 44% of time was spent being alert, 21% drowsy, 23% in NREM sleep, and 12% in REM sleep.

-One of the most important things you can do as a dog owner to help you sleep better is ensure they have a comfortable and supportive dog bed to relax and snooze on.
+One of the most important things you can do as a dog owner to help you sleep better is ensure they have a comfortable, supportive and washable dog bed to relax and snooze on.
 From large dog beds, to luxury dog beds and even cooling dog beds - there are endless options to upgrade your best friend's sleep.

 If you have an active dog, a memory foam dog bed is a popular choice.
 Memory foam has a contouring affect on muscles and joints.
 It caresses and conforms when there is movement so it’s perfect for pressure relief after a long day of play.